Male Contraception Options

 The two substances are more effective and stay longer in the body when applied through the skin.

-According to Blithe, the addition of a dose of testosterone in the gel helps to counter possible side effects of Nestorone.
+According to Blithe, the addition of a dose of testosterone in the gel helps to counter the possible side effects of Nestorone.
 These include loss of muscle and poor libido.

 Nestorone is also used as a contraceptive in women.
 The Population Council has already tested a combination with estradiol for suppression of ovulation in women.